The Problem with Christian Nationalism

 N.T.
 Wright Forces an Overdue Conversation on the Disrupters Podcast 2-3-22

 The Reformation splintered into many “protestant” groups, and that fragmentation exploded in the New World where Lutherans, Presbyterians, Methodists and others splintered apart from each other into various and distinct groups, and many more new denominations sprung up.
-The fragmentation continued along cultural, doctrinal, ethnic, ritualistic, racial, governmental, and other lines.
+The fragmentation continued along cultural, doctrinal, ethnic, ritualistic, racial, governmental, language and other lines.

 The intersectionality (to use a very loaded term) of the disparate backgrounds, experiences and heritage of Wright and McCaulley, and their ongoing relationship remind me of the need for unity in the Church.
 We need to come together.
 We need to talk.
-We need each other.

 Continue reading “On the Intersection of Differences and Unity in the Body of Christ”